Orlando Arcia Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.8 K/9, which ranks 13th in MLB.
+- The pitching staff for the Padres has a collective 9.5 K/9, the eighth-best in MLB.

-- The Padres' 4.93 team ERA ranks 20th among all MLB pitching staffs.
+- The Padres have the 14th-ranked team ERA among all league pitching staffs (4.49).

-- Padres pitchers combine to rank 18th in baseball in home runs given up (10 total, 1.3 per game).
+- The Padres rank 15th in baseball in home runs surrendered (10 total, 1.1 per game).

-- The Padres will send Wacha (1-0) out for his second start of the season.
+- Lugo (1-0) pitches for the Padres to make his second start this season.

-- The right-hander last appeared on Sunday against the Colorado Rockies, when he went six innings, allowing four earned runs while giving up six hits.
+- The righty last pitched on Sunday against the Colorado Rockies, when he went seven innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.